ximon/Hot-tub-remote/README.md

 * Adjust temperature and max temperature
 * View pump, heater and bubbles status
 * View current temperature
-* Lock control panel - revert any changes made by the control panel
+* Lock temperature setting - revert any changes made by the control panel
 * Auto-restart - the pump turns off after 24H, this will re-start the pump automatically

 ## Web API